-The EFTA States Iceland, Liechtenstein, Norway and Switzerland signed a free trade agreement with Chile in Kristiansand, Norway, on 26 June 2003.
+The EFTA States signed a Free Trade Agreement with Chile in Kristiansand, Norway, on 26 June 2003.
+The Agreement entered into force on 1 December 2004.

 The Agreement covers all major areas of trade relations including trade in goods, trade in services and investment, government procurement, competition and intellectual property.
 A Joint Committee is established for the supervision of the Agreement.
 It also contains stipulations on dispute settlement.
-Moreover, the EFTA States and Chile concluded bilateral agreements on agriculture, which are also foreseen to enter into force in June 2004.
+Moreover, the EFTA States and Chile concluded bilateral agreements on agriculture.

-The Agreement consists of twelve Chapters with a total of 108 Articles and seventeen Annexes covering the following subjects:
+The Agreement consists of 12 Chapters, 108 Articles and 17 Annexes.
+The Agreement covers the following main subjects:

 Industrial Goods and Fish and marine products